globus/globus-compute/docs/Tutorial.rst

 The funcX SDK exposes a ``FuncXClient`` object for all interactions with the funcX service.
 In order to use the funcX service you must first authenticate using one of hundreds of supported identity provides (e.g., your institution, ORCID, Google).

-As part of the authenticaiton process you must grant permission for funcX to access your identity information (to retrieve your email address), Globus Groups management access (to share functions and endpoints), and Globus Search (to discover functions and endpoints).
+As part of the authentication process you must grant permission for funcX to access your identity information (to retrieve your email address) and Globus Groups management access (to share endpoints).

 .. code-block:: python